Snejana123/Logical-calculator/README.md

 # Logical-calculator
  The engine is able to parse boolean expressions given as input data when it is run.

- Creation of a graphical application for solving logical expressions using Qt4/5, C++.
+ Creation of a graphical application for solving logical expressions using Qt 5.12, C++.

  1. UML diagram